roboticsoutreach/worksheets/howto.md

 ## How to Guide: Using loops

 There are two types of loops, while loops and for loops.
-Both are types are shown below, and both print the numbers 0 to 9.
+Both types are shown below, and both print the numbers 0 to 9.

     int i = 0;